Dear readers of ADxS.org, please forgive the disruption.

 • bioactive lipids

-Methylphenidate is primarily degraded to ritalinic acid (aphenyl-2-piperidine acetic acid) by carboxylesterase 1A1 (CES1) in the liver.2 The earlier assumption that MPH is metabolized by hepatic lysozyme enzymes is outdated.3
+Methylphenidate is primarily metabolized by carboxylesterase 1A1 (CES1) in the liver to ritalinic acid (aphenyl-2-piperidine acetic acid).2 The earlier assumption that MPH is metabolized by hepatic lysozyme enzymes is outdated.3

-CES1 predominantly degrades L-MPH, less degrades d-MPH.
-Therefore, more d-MPH (dexmethylphenidate) remains in plasma.
-Most MPH preparations contain a racemic mixture of d- and L-MPH, with only d-MPH being pharmacologically active.4 60 to 80% of the ingested MPH is excreted in the urine as ritalinic acid.5
+CES1 mainly breaks down L-MPH and less d-MPH.
+Therefore, more d-MPH (dexmethylphenidate) remains in the plasma.
+Most MPH preparations contain a racemic mixture of d- and L-MPH, whereby only d-MPH is pharmacologically active.4 60 to 80 % of the MPH taken is excreted in the urine as ritalinic acid.5

-• aromatic hydroxylation to p-hydroxy-methylphenidate (p-hydroxy-MPH)4 share between 1.5 and 12 % of the degradation.
+• aromatic hydroxylation to p-hydroxy-methylphenidate (p-hydroxy-MPH)4 proportion between 1.5 and 12 % of the degradation.

-• unchanged excretion of MPH is reported to be less than 1%5 to with urine: 2%, in feces: 3%4
+• unchanged excretion of MPH is indicated from below 1 %5 to with urine: 2 %, in feces: 3 %4

-There are large individual differences in the response to many drugs metabolized by CES1.1 The expression and activity of CES1 varies widely in humans.
+There are large individual differences in the response to many drugs that are metabolized by CES1.1 The expression and activity of CES1 varies greatly in humans.
 Therefore, significant individual differences in CES1-based pharmacokinetics and pharmacodynamics may exist.
-The bioavailability of MPH varies from 11% to 53% in children.11 Factors affecting degradation by CES1 are non-genetic or genetic in nature:12
+The bioavailability of MPH in children varies between 11% and 53%7

 • Gender

-The level of CES1 expression is related to the level of methylation of the CpG islands (CGIs) of the CES1 promoter.
-Melatonin decreases the level of methylation of the CES1 promoter by promoting the expression of sirtuin 1 (SIRT1), which mediates the deacetylation of DNA methyltransferase 1 (DNMT1).13
+The degree of CES1 expression is related to the degree of methylation of the CpG islands (CGIs) of the CES1 promoter.
+Melatonin reduces the degree of methylation of the CES1 promoter by promoting the expression of sirtuin 1 (SIRT1), which mediates the deacetylation of DNA methyltransferase 1 (DNMT1).10

 8.3.3.2.1.
 CES1 haplotypes, hybrid genes